 Izabella Mazzag is our youngest creative who is eager to tell stories and work with top-notch brands and creatives.
 So far her clients include Telekom, Fresh Corner, Sanus.

-“The average screen time on my phone is 3h 7 min, wich feels quite good compared to my 19 hours average on the computer.
+“The average screen time on my phone is 3h 7 min, which feels quite good compared to my 19 hours average on the computer.
 Yes, I’m a vampire.”

 Joost Van Deijzen is a young Dutch filmmaker and visual artist, always seeking to challenge the boundaries between fiction and documentary by creating atmospheric, moody pieces in both a raw and unpolished style.
 Equally driven by character-driven storytelling, Joost’s work explores concepts of diversity of people and cultures, told through his multi-layered authentic driven narratives.